The Old Curiosity Shop

 Drawn to the bustling life of Ballarat, with its high demand for workers to cater to the goldfield populace, James pursued his profession.
 He quickly set up his business specialising in chimneys and built his home shortly after settling in the town.
 His two-room cottage was a common sight in the area, standing out only due to James vibrant multicoloured brick chimneys.

 At some point the house was extended to accomodate 4 rooms but it is unknown exactly when this took place.
-It seems it was very early and probably before it opened to the public as the Old Curiosity House.
+It seems it was very early and well before it opened to the public as the Old Curiosity House.

 In 1897, Warwick’s cottage, known as the “Old Curiosity House”, was opened to the public.
 People came from all over to marvel at the wonders within and an admission fee of 3d. was charged for the experience.